Guide to Workplace Fairness (For Individuals)

 Learn more about workplace fairness and what to do if you face discrimination

-Employees and jobseekers can use this guide to understand more about the Workplace Fairness Legislation (WFL), the Tripartite Guidelines on Fair Employment Practices (TGFEP) and what it means for you.
-This page will be updated whenever more information and resources become available.
+This guide helps employees and jobseekers understand the Workplace Fairness Act (WFA) and the Tripartite Guidelines on Fair Employment Practices (TGFEP).
+It will be updated with new information and resources when available.

-The TGFEP will continue to cover workplace discrimination based on other characteristics and complement the WFL to ensure fair and merit-based workplace practices in Singapore.
+The TGFEP will continue to address workplace discrimination based on other characteristics.
+This ensures fair and merit-based employment practices in Singapore.

 What to Do If You Face Workplace Discrimination